Land expropriation in the West Bank: Employment of the Ottoman Law Code of 1858

 Israel's solution adopted in the wake of this legal precedent, which might have thwarted further settlement, was to cite the Ottoman Land Law of 1858 to justify the seizure of 40% of the West Bank on the grounds that the terrain was "state land".
 Israel's justification here was posited on its interpretations of articles 43 and 55 of the 1907 Hague Regulations and a 1967 order to possess and manage at the military commander's discretion "enemy property," namely Jordan's.
 (Jordan had annexed the West Bank in 1950, which Israel captured from Jordan in 1967).
 The first seizure took over 13% of the West Bank, and then the possession of lands in Ottoman law which the Israeli authorities identified as certain varieties of miri and mawat land, which altogether amounted to 26% of the West Bank.
 This ensured a huge reserve for future settlement.
 In seeking legal redress for such expropriations, the burden of proof lay on Palestinian plaintiffs.
-Palestinians in practice had often avoided registering their property under the Ottomans, preferring their local collective ownership system (musha'a), thua evading Ottoman taxes and army drafts.
+Palestinians in practice had often avoided registering their property under the Ottomans, preferring their local collective ownership system (musha'a), thus evading Ottoman taxes and army drafts.
 Even if the burden of proof of ownership is met, the appeal may be denied if the Israeli custodian had in the meantime transferred the land to a settlement.

 The precise extent of Islamic Waqf lands – Islamic property held in sacred trust for religious purposes – in 1967 is unknown but in 1992 Michael Dumper calculated West Bank waqf properties extended over 600,000 dunams.
-By 2013 the Israeli occupation authorities were estimated to have expropriated more than 104,996 dunams of waqf holdings, mostly around Jericho.
+By 2013, the Israeli occupation authorities were estimated to have expropriated more than 104,996 dunams of waqf holdings, mostly around Jericho.
 Israel seized, by declaring it state land, even non-arable hilltop land used by pastoralists.
 The lands of the village of Umm al-Khair were expropriated in this way.